Population protocols with unreliable communication: Basic definitions

 Informally speaking, the active agents are the agents that transmit something during the interaction.
-Note that the choice of active agents for each step will not be taken into account until the definition of unreliable protocols.
+The passive agents can still observe other agents and change their state.
+The choice of active agents is used for the definition of protocols with unreliable communication, as a failure to transmit precludes success of reception.
+The formal interpretation will be provided in Definition~\ref{def:unreliable-protocol}.

-Many models studied in the literature have the step relation defined using pairwise interaction.
-In these models the steps are always changing the states of two agents based on their previous states.
-When discussing such protocols, we will use the notation $(p,q)\to(p',q')$ for a step where agents in the states $p$ and $q$ switch to states $p'$ and $q'$, correspondingly.
+Many models studied in the literature have the transition relation defined using pairwise interaction.
+In these models the transitions are always changing the states of two agents based on their previous states.
+When discussing such protocols, we will use the notation $(p,q)\to(p',q')$ for a transition where agents in the states $p$ and $q$ switch to states $p'$ and $q'$, correspondingly.